 E.P.D.M. liners are particularly suitable – due to their compatibility with all aquatic life – for use in landscape or recreational ponds such as water gardens, basins for fountains, bog gardens, lining of cracked hard-shell ponds, and other applications.
 They are economical, easy to install and fish ready.

-Geosynthetic Systems offers numerous E.P.D.M. liners in varying thicknesses and roll sizes; we also provide off-the-spool 45mil EPDM sold by the square foot, for smaller projects.
+Geosynthetic Systems offers 45mil E.P.D.M. liner in varying roll sizes; we also provide off-the-spool 45mil EPDM sold by the square foot, for smaller projects.